 Destiny 2’s meta goes through twists and turns as weapons rise in popularity and either counters are found, or Bungie ends up nerfing them.
-In this guide, we’re going to run through the best weapons to use in Destiny 2’s PvEvP game mode, Gambit.
+In this guide, we’re going to run through the best weapons to use in Destiny 2’s PvEvP game mode, Gambit as of Beyond Light.
 We’ll start with Legendary weapons and then dive into the best exotic weapons for Gambit as well.

 Best Weapons for Gambit in Destiny 2 (2020)